pandera/frontend-interview/README.md

 # REV Frontend Interview

 Thank you for your interest in a front end developer position at [REVApp](http://revapp.io).
-This technical assessment is 1 hour in length and provides us with information regrading your ability to:
+This technical assessment is 1 hour in length and provides us with information regarding your ability to:

 - Manage branches with Git
 - Setup a local development environment